ehu/sijax/README.md

     Sijax.request('myFunction', 'uri', ['argument 1', 15.84]);

-Where uri is the url to the server side script.
+Where `myFunction` is the server side function to call, `uri` is the url to the server side script containing the function and `['argument 1', 15.84]` is the arguments to pass to `myFunction`.

 Ajax support is provided by [jQuery](http://jquery.com/) at the low-level.
 Sijax only handles dispatching the correct registered function on the server, and interpreting the response.